simonsobs/ocs/docs/developer/agents.rst

 Within this directory, you should find a yaml file to establish your OCS agents.
 Within this file, you should find (or create) a dictionary of hosts.
-As an example, we use the registry and aggregator agents, which are necessary for taking any data with OCS, as well as the HWP Simulator agent.
+As an example, we use the registry and aggregator agents, which are necessary for taking any data with OCS, as well as the FakeDataAgent.

 ::